Before you go

 Discovering new places can amaze you and expand your horizons.
 Like any situation, you should keep a few things in mind to help minimize risk.

-- Be aware – Always be mindful of your surrounding to avoid getting in a sticky situation.
+- Be aware: Always be mindful of your surroundings to avoid getting in a sticky situation.
 Don’t leave anything unattended, whether you’re reserving a table while you stand in line to get your morning coffee or taking a selfie for your Instagram account.
 Always keep an eye on your belongings.
 Also, be wary of public Wi-Fi and consider signing up for VPN service to prevent hackers from accessing your data and accounts.

 As a professional who has received comprehensive training and is well-traveled, I can help simplify all your travel arrangements and can provide expert advice to ensure your trip is worry-free.